-The credit facility is secured by certain of the Company's assets, including the Company's land, building, accounts receivable and intangibles.
-The credit facility contains various restrictions and covenants applicable to the Company, including requirements that the Company maintain certain financial ratios at prescribed levels and restrictions on the ability of the Company to consolidate or merge, create liens, incur additional indebtedness or dispose of assets.
-As of December 31, 2007, the Company was in compliance with these restrictions and covenants.
+The term note is secured by certain of the Company's assets, including the Company's land, building, accounts receivable and intangibles.
+The term note contains various restrictions and covenants applicable to the Company, including requirements that the Company maintain certain financial ratios at prescribed levels and restrictions on the ability of the Company to consolidate or merge, create liens, incur additional indebtedness or dispose of assets.
+As of December 31, 2008, the Company was in compliance with these restrictions and covenants.